a-amusement/desktop/README.md

 # desktop
-Official desktop clients for a-amusement!
+Official desktop clients for a-amusement, based on Electron Webview!